khabib97/ThreatFeedDashboard/README.md

 * **Kibana** is an open source data visualization plugin for Elasticsearch.

 When I tried to integrate them, there was very little guide.
-Though their personal documentations are realy great.
+Though their personal documentations are really great.
 So, I start preparing a guideline based on my experience.

 >OS : Ubuntu 18.04 LTS.